Lokeshsharma1703/Lokeshsharma1703/README.md

 # Hi there, I am LOKESH SHARMA👋
 DEVELOPER
 ---------
-I started programming at the age of 17 and now I am studying and coding.
+I started programming at the age of 17 and now I am studying and brushing my programming skills.
 I started programming with C, then Python, Java.
 Now I am able to design a website with HTML, CSS and Javascript.
 Currently I am working on Flutter.

 * 🌍  I'm from INDIA
 * 🖥️  See my portfolio at [Linkedin](https://www.linkedin.com/in/lokeshsharma1703/)